royeo/git-checkout-branch/README.md

 Use `git checkout-branch help` for help information.

 ```
-Switch git branch interactively.
+Checkout git branches more efficiently.

 Usage:
   git checkout-branch [flags]

 Flags:
-  -r    List the remote-tracking branches
-  -a    List both remote-tracking branches and local branches
+  -a, --all          List both remote-tracking branches and local branches
+  -r, --remotes      List the remote-tracking branches
-  -n    Set the number of branches displayed in the list, defaults to 10
+  -n, --number       Set the number of branches displayed in the list (default 10)
+      --hide-help    Hide the help information
 ```

 ## License